cbbowen/graph/README.md

 - `cmake ..`
 - `make`

-The tests executable should be found in `bin`
+The tests executable should be found in `bin`.

 # Contributing